 With greater adoption of the metaverse, social norms and best practices will be developed.
 People will begin to spend more time in virtual worlds and interact with others in new ways.

 Examples of social norms include the expectation that users will respect the privacy of others by not engaging in activities considered inappropriate in the physical world.
 Users might also be expected to adhere to certain norms of dress or appearance or to follow rules and guidelines that have been established for specific virtual environments or activities.

-Sandy Carter is SVP and channel chief of Unstoppable Domains.
+Sandy Carter is COO and head of business development at Unstoppable Domains.